-- No 1:1s, groups only - Staff and children must wear suitable clothing, as should anyone else in the household. - Any computers used should be in appropriate areas, for example, not in bedrooms; and the background should be blurred. - The live class should be recorded so that if any issues were to arise, the video can be reviewed. - Live classes should be kept to a reasonable length of time, or the streaming may prevent the family 'getting on' with their day. - Language must be professional and appropriate, including any family members in the background. - Staff must only use platforms specified by senior managers and approved by our IT network manager / provider to communicate with pupils - Staff should record, the length, time, date and attendance of any sessions held.
+- No 1:1s wherever possible, groups only.
+Where it is required that a 1:1 take place, an adult must be present in the home of the child taking part. - Staff and children must wear suitable clothing, as should anyone else in the household. - Any computers used should be in appropriate areas, for example, not in bedrooms; and the background should be blurred.
+Doors should remain open in rooms where the children are learning. - The live class should be recorded so that if any issues were to arise, the video can be reviewed. - Live classes should be kept to a reasonable length of time, or the streaming may prevent the family 'getting on' with their day. - Language must be professional and appropriate, including any family members in the background. - Staff must only use platforms specified by senior managers and approved by our IT network manager / provider to communicate with pupils - Staff should record, the length, time, date and attendance of any sessions held.